 Dr Rosamund Paice

 I am Principal Lecturer in English Literature, having joined the University of Portsmouth in 2004.
-In the past two years, I have served as acting Associate Head (Students) for SASHPL (August-December 2018) and acting Subject Area Leader for English Literature (July-December 2018).
+I am currently the Senior Tutor for SASHPL, having previously served as acting Associate Head (Students) for SASHPL (August-December 2018) and acting Subject Area Leader for English Literature (July-December 2018).

 I completed my PhD and MA at the University of Manchester, and my BA in English Language and Literature at the University of Cambridge.

-My primary research area is John Milton's negotiation of community.
+My primary research area is John Milton's negotiation and community.
 My research investigates Milton's presentation and interrogation of competing companionship models, and his use of translation as theme and event.
 By focusing on processes of differentiation, inclusion and exclusion, this research aligns with the University's Democratic Citizenship theme.
-My research in this area has been published in Early Modern Literary Studies, and I am currently working on a book-length study of companionship and community in Paradise Lost.
+My research in this area has been published in Early Modern Literary Studies and the Milton Quarterly; and I am currently completing a book-length study entitled Competing Companionships: Love and Friendship in Milton's Paradise Epics.

 I am in the early stages of research into the ways in which modern understandings of early modern theatrical spaces, players and audiences are shaped and reshaped by shifting understandings of heritage, the changing demands of education, and advances in technology.
 This project stems from my organisation of the Much Ado About Portsmouth festival (2016).